-Our warrants, founder shares and private placement units may have an adverse effect on the market price of our Class A common stock and make it more difficult to effectuate our initial business combination.
+Our warrants, founder shares and private placement warrants may have an adverse effect on the market price of our Class A common stock and make it more difficult to effectuate our initial business combination.

-We will be issuing warrants to purchase 7,500,000 shares of our Class A common stock (or up to 8,625,000 shares of Class A common stock if the underwriters' over-allotment option is exercised in full) as part of the units offered by this prospectus and, simultaneously with the closing of this offering, we will be issuing, in a private placement, private placement units consisting of 465,500 shares (or 515,000 shares if the underwriters' over-allotment option is exercised in full) of Class A comment stock and warrants to purchase an aggregate of 232,750 shares (or 257,500 shares if the underwriters' over-allotment option is exercised in full) of Class A common stock at \$11.50 per share.
+We will be issuing warrants to purchase 7,500,000 shares of our Class A common stock (or up to 8,625,000 shares of Class A common stock if the underwriters' over-allotment option is exercised in full) as part of the units offered by this prospectus and, simultaneously with the closing of this offering, we will be issuing, in a private placement, warrants to purchase an aggregate of 4,680,000 shares (or 5,175,000 shares if the underwriters' over-allotment option is exercised in full) of Class A common stock at \$11.50 per share.
 Our initial stockholders currently own an aggregate of 4,312,500 founder shares.
 The founder shares are convertible into shares of Class A common stock on a one-for-one basis, subject to adjustment as set forth herein.
-In addition, if our initial stockholders make any working capital loans, up to \$1,500,000 of such loans (only if such loans are made to us more than 90 days after the effective date of the registration statement of which this prospectus forms a part) may be converted into units, at the price of \$10.00 per unit at the option of the lender.
-The warrants contained in such units would be identical to the private placement warrants, including as to exercise price, exercisability and exercise period.
+In addition, if our initial stockholders make any working capital loans, up to \$1,500,000 of such loans (only if such loans are made to us more than 90 days after the effective date of the registration statement of which this prospectus forms a part) may be converted into warrants, at the price of \$1.00 per warrant at the option of the lender.
+The warrants would be identical to the private placement warrants, including as to exercise price, exercisability and exercise period.

 To the extent we issue shares of Class A common stock to effectuate an initial business combination, the potential for the issuance of a substantial number of additional shares of Class A common stock upon exercise of the warrants could make us a less attractive business combination vehicle to a target business.
 Any such issuance will increase the number of issued and outstanding shares of our Class A common stock and reduce the value of the shares of Class A common stock issued to complete the initial business combination.
-Therefore, our warrants, founder shares and private placement units (and underlying securities) may make it more difficult to effectuate an initial business combination or increase the cost of acquiring the target business.
+Therefore, our warrants, founder shares and private placement warrants may make it more difficult to effectuate an initial business combination or increase the cost of acquiring the target business.